deepakvbansode/deepakvbansode.github.io/content/english/blog/01-why-docker-and-kubernetes.md

 ### 2. How Do We Keep Services Running?

-Containers can fail due to various issues ex: Panics in code. that’s normal.
+Containers can fail due to various issues, e.g., panics in code.
+That's normal.

 When a container stops:

 - How do we notice it?
 - Who restarts it?
-- How do we make sure there are always running?
+- How do we make sure there are always some running?

 Doing this manually for hundreds of containers is not practical.